distillpub/post--misread-tsne/index.md

 ## 2. Cluster sizes in a t-SNE plot mean nothing

 So far, so good.
 But what if the two clusters have different standard deviations, and so different sizes?
 (By size we mean bounding box measurements, not number of points.)
-Below are t-SNE plots for a mixture of Gaussians, where one is 10 times as dispersed as the other.
+Below are t-SNE plots for a mixture of Gaussians in plane, where one is 10 times as dispersed as the other.

 <section class="w-page tsne-group" id="figures-03" data-id="03">
 </section>

 Surprisingly, the two clusters look about same size in the t-SNE plots.
 What's going on?
 The t-SNE algorithm adapts its notion of "distance" to regional density variations in the data set.
 As a result, it naturally expands dense clusters, and contracts sparse ones, evening out cluster sizes.
 To be clear, this is a different effect than the run-of-the-mill fact that any dimensionality reduction technique will distort distances.
-(In fact in this example all data was two-dimensional to begin with.)
+(After all, in this example all data was two-dimensional to begin with.)
 Rather, density equalization happens by design and is a predictable feature of t-SNE.

 The bottom line, however, is that you cannot see relative sizes of clusters in a t-SNE plot.